1. ElectroBraid® Commitment to Safety

 You normally have an end post where you terminate or start a fence:

-After properly clearing the area you intend to fence, install all corner, end and gate posts.
+After properly clearing the area you intend to fence, install all corner, end, and gate posts.
 We recommend your posts be at least 5" to 6" in diameter (pressure-treated for longevity).
-How deep to set the posts will depend on the type of soil and the exposure to frost in winter.
-Ensure all bracing has been completed BEFORE proceeding with installing ElectroBraid®.
+How deep to set the posts will depend on the soil type and the exposure to frost in winter.
+Ensure all bracing has been completed BEFORE installing ElectroBraid®.

 BRACING